CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      ```
      ![](images/L02/image11.png)

+      >**Note** : Please make sure not to uncomment the **resx path** as you will be facing an issue in the next task while building the code component if it's uncommented.

 17. Click **File** and select **Save All**.
 18. Make sure you still have the **ControlManifest.Input.xml** file selected and then click **New Folder**.